mfranzon/blog/kubetips/content/posts/selfhostedk8s.md

 categories: ["How to"]
 ---

-In this article I want to summarize the pricipal software used to deploy a local Kubernetes cluster on your local machine.
+In this article I want to summarize the most used softwares to deploy a local Kubernetes cluster on your local machine.
 Having a local deployment of your infrastructure is always a good idea for testing and debugging.